 Simulation results showed that most C inputs entering at any given time only stay in the soil a few years, and only under slow transport and slow decomposition, some C may remain for a few decades (Figure 4, Table 2).
 Decomposition rates seem to play a stronger control on the fate of C inputs than vertical transport rates.
-Under fast decomposition, most carbon was lost before 5 years and very small proportions travelled through the soil profile.
+Under fast decomposition, most carbon was lost in 5 years and very small proportions travelled through the soil profile.